appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

 ## Install Appsmith Community

-To install the Appsmith open source edition (Appsmith Community), replace `appsmith-ee` with `appsmith-ce` in step 10 of the [Install Appsmith](#install-appsmith) section on this page.
+To install the Appsmith open source edition (Appsmith Community), replace `appsmith-ee` with `appsmith-ce` in step 4 of the [Create task and container definitions](#create-task-and-container-definitions) section on this page.

 ## Troubleshooting